ceciliabolanos/research-assistant/README.md

-Paul Thagard writes: "Thinking can best be understood in terms of representational structures in the mind and computational procedures that operate on those structures."
+> "Thinking can best be understood in terms of representational structures in the mind and computational procedures that operate on those structures."
+>
+> — Paul Thagard

 # ScientificGPT